lyDiyamong/ratifyme-frontend/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](https://www.notion.so/technology-team/LICENSE) file for details.
+This project is licensed under the RatifyMe by Tech_A Team License.
 ## Contact

 For any questions or feedback, feel free to reach out: